MrHooRa/SalmanBot/README.md

 -
 - New commands structure and create sb_commands.py contains all commands used by discord users.
 - Add corg system to main.py.
+- New temp channel task.

 Update:
 -
 - tts command work perfect.
 Bot will leave after end of speech immediately.
+- Now, temp channel admin can manage channel (Edit chanel name, limit and delete it!).

 Fix:
 -
+- Temp channel method now work with no errors (In the past, user will face error when delete channel by its own side!)